mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 ## Technical Implementation

-Main code is in fm.py, and the instructions in descriptions.txt.
+Main code is in `fm.py`, and the instructions in `descriptions.txt`.
 The model is implemented in Python, utilizing the `libFM` library, which is highly efficient for modeling interactions in sparse datasets.

 **Dependencies:**
 * `Python ≥ 3.9`